Elmwood Park Prescription Drug Charges Defense Attorneys

 Possession of Prescription Drug Charges, Need a Lawyer

 Prescription drug crime convictions in New Jersey can have serious consequences, including fines, jail time, probation, and suspension of your driving privileges.
 Even having a single pill that was not legally prescribed to you can lead to your arrest and felony charges against you.
-If you or a loved one has been charged with a drug-related offense in New Jersey, contact an experienced criminal defense lawyer for help.
+In recent years, NJ prosecutors and judges have cracked down on prescription drug offenses by seeking and imposing the harshest possible punishments allowable by law.
+This is seen by many observers as a direct response to a surge in prescription opioid overdoses and deaths throughout the state.
+What does this mean for you if you’ve been arrested for a prescription drug offense in New Jersey?
+First and foremost, you need to know what you’re facing.
+Second, be sure to seek help from a highly informed and trained criminal defense attorney who can take steps to protect your rights.
+If you or a loved one has been charged with a drug-related offense in Bergen County, contact an experienced criminal defense lawyer for help now.

 The Tormey Law Firm, with offices in Hackensack, New Jersey, is a criminal defense and drunk driving (DWI) defense practice with extensive experience representing clients charged with drug-related offenses, including possession of marijuana, possession of drug paraphernalia, and cocaine possession in Bergen County and throughout New Jersey.
 Mr.Tormey, the firm’s founding partner, and his fellow attorneys appear in local courts across Bergen County on a daily basis, including those in Montvale, Bergenfield, and Saddle Brook.
 With offices conveniently located in Hackensack, they serve clients on the front lines of the New Jersey justice system every day and are dedicated to the rights of the accused.
 To speak with one of these attorneys immediately, contact their offices at (201)-330-4979.
 This consultation is provided free of charge and they are pleased to assist you with your case.